yetanotherco/aligned_layer/docs/operator_guides/1_operator_FAQ.md

 # Operator FAQ

-The Eigenlayer Operator FAQ is available [here](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-faq).
+The EigenLayer Operator FAQ is available [here](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-faq).

 ### How do I get whitelisted to run an operator?